laroche/arm-devel-infrastructure/docs/DebianKernel.md

 dpkg -l linux-image-amd64
 ```

-Or you can use apt directly:
+Or you can use apt-mark directly:

 ```shell
 apt-mark hold linux-image-amd64